featureform/featureform/docs/providers/kubernetes.md

 ```
 {% endcode %}

-## Custom Build Images
+## Custom Compute Images

-By default, the Docker image used to run the compute for the transformations only has Pandas pre-installed.
+By default, the Docker image used to run compute for the transformations only has Pandas pre-installed.
 However,
 custom images can be built using Featureforms base image to enable use of other 3rd party libraries.

 ### Building A Custom Image